Immigration Courts’ 800 Phone Number

 “I needed a super heavy weight immigration attorney because USCIS denied my naturalization application and started deportation procedures…Mr Shusterman and his team where able to reverse both immigration decisions and I am now a U.S. citizen…It takes a rare lawyer to be able to succeed in reversing BOTH such decisions.
 He saved my career and my family.”
 (More client reviews…)

 The system works as follows: (1) Dial 1-800-898-7180 and press “1″ to hear the instructions in English or “2″ to hear the instructions in Spanish.
-An automated operator will ask you to input the eight digits following the “A” in your alien registration number on your touch-tone phone (The system will not work if you still have a rotary or “dial” phone.)
+An automated operator will ask you to input the nine digits following the “A” in your alien registration number, or if your A number has only eight digits, it will ask you to input “0″ plus the eight digits, on your touch-tone phone (The system will not work if you have a rotary or “dial” phone.)
 Upon inputting your alien registration number, the system will ask you to press “1″ to confirm that you have inputted your number correctly “2″ if you wish to reenter your number.
 Once your number has been accepted by the system, the automated operator will spell your name, last name first.
 She (the automated operators are all female) will ask you to press “1″ to confirm your name or press “2″ to reenter your alien registration number (which is advisable if the name is not yours).

 Once your name has been confirmed, the operator will ask you to input one of the following menu items: (1) Next hearing date, (2) Asylum processing information, (3) Decision information, (4) Case appeal information, or (5) Filing information.